 Additionally, each partner supports a different user match recency and / or an expiry timeframe, often referred to as ttl.
-Audience Studio sends device data for the last 90 days of user matching as well as the more persistent ids, such as OTT, hashed email addresses (HEMs), etc. However, partners may only accept device data matched within the last 30 or 60 days.
+Audience Studio sends device data for the last 60 days of user matching by default as well as the more persistent ids, such as OTT, hashed email addresses (HEMs), etc. However, partners may only accept device data matched within the last 30 or 45 days.
 The partner will expire devices out of the segment based on their expiry timeframe (e.g. 30 days).
 There are also some partners that accept all devices we deliver.
 This is rare, but it does occur.

 Some Activation Partner systems also only include audience counts for devices that are in user match.
 In the example above, we stated that we’d send all three mobile devices to Google, but Google may only accept one of those mobile devices if the recency was not within the last 30 days for the other two devices.